Electron Spin Resonance Spectroscopy

-ESR spectroscopy uses mainly to study free radicals having unpaired electrons.
+ESR spectroscopy is used mainly to study free radicals having unpaired electrons.
 These electrons remain after the homolytic fission of a covalent bond by ultraviolet or gamma radiation.

 Electron spin resonance is another type of magnetic resonance that is connected with the magnetic behavior of spinning electrons.
-Both NMR and ESR spectroscopy are collectively showing magnetic resonance phenomena.
+Both NMR and ESR spectroscopy collectively show magnetic resonance phenomena.
 But NMR is observed in the radiofrequency region and ESR is observed in the microwave region of the electromagnetic spectrum.
-The theoretical principle of ESR and NMR are similar.
+The theoretical principles of ESR and NMR are similar.

 ESR has limited application because it is observed primarily in systems that contain unpaired electrons.
-Therefore, the systems which can investigate by ESR spectroscopy are organic and inorganic free radicals and ions of transition metals and rare earth metals that have unpaired d or f-electrons.
+Therefore, the systems that can be investigated by ESR spectroscopy are organic and inorganic free radicals and ions of transition metals and rare earth metals that have unpaired d or f-electrons.